-The FPP consists of three major events: One-on-one private meetings, professional workshops, and industry panels.
-The new installment of Work-In-Progress (WIP) Projects starting from 2017 aim to assist Chinese-language film projects, in completion or in production, for funding or collaboration with distributors and film festivals.
-In November 2018, investors, industry decision-makers, and venture partners from Taiwan, China, Hong Kong, Singapore, Malaysia, Europe, and the U.S. convened in Taipei City for their chance to meet with the representatives of 42 Selected Projects (35 FPP Projects and 7 WIP Projects), for an astounding total of 1204 meetings.
+The FPP consists of three events: One-on-one private meetings, professional workshops, and industry panels.
+In November 2019, investors, industry decision-makers, and venture partners from Taiwan, China, Hong Kong, South Korea, Singapore, Malaysia, Europe, and the U.S. convened in Taipei City for their chance to meet with the representatives of 47 Selected Projects (39 FPP Projects and 8 WIP Projects), for an astounding total of nearly 1200 business meetings.
 The FPP’s signature one-on-one round table meetings are especially lauded as rare independent spaces, where filmmakers may fully present their creative visions and production capability, and where investors may speak freely and unreservedly.
 Prior to the meetings, the representatives of the Selected Projects were invited to workshops with their project proposal to discuss with industry veterans, whose valuable suggestions add the polishing touches on pitches, advancing investor commitment prospects.

 Since 2009, the FPP has embraced the rising trend of international co-productions, sponsoring a series of events that offer a comprehensive range of perspectives to filmmakers and investors alike.
-Some of the more recent industry panels and dialogues include: Two or Three Things I Know About Film Investment Legal Practice, a run-down of the legal tango between Taiwan/China/Hong Kong and Hollywood; Meet with Your Next Partner: Co-Production with France, an exploration of a world of co-production possibilities; Booking Your Next Screenplay: Tea Time with Taiwan’s Publishers, an invitation to join together the forces of cinema and publishing; Meetings with Film Commissions in Taiwan; Double Coincidence of Wants: A Look in Venture Capital Sources for Film Financing; The Visible Hand: Crucial National Incentives to Overseas Distribution of Local Films; Co-Production with Korea, exploring the possibilities of shared markets and future collaborations between Taiwan and Korea; Possibilities Beyond the Chinese-language Film Market, an examination of the global market from an industrial perspective; Golden Horse X New Wave Forum: New Talents & Cinema City; Golden Horse Master Class and New Talent Forum, an invitation of industry masters to break the finite imagination of singular market and evaluate the balance between creative freedom and production sustainability.
+Some of the more recent industry panels include: Two or Three Things I Know About Film Investment Legal Practice, Meet with Your Next Partner: Co-Production with France, Booking Your Next Screenplay: Tea Time with Taiwan’s Publishers, Meetings with Film Commissions in Taiwan, Double Coincidence of Wants: A Look in Venture Capital Sources for Film Financing, The Visible Hand: Crucial National Incentives to Overseas Distribution of Local Films, Co-Production with Korea, Possibilities Beyond the Chinese-language Film Market, Golden Horse X New Wave Forum: New Talents & Cinema City, Golden Horse Master Class and New Talent Forum, and Golden Horse Performers’ and New Directors’ Forum, demonstrating diverse dialogues of industry masters to break the finite imagination of singular market and evaluate the balance between creative freedom and production sustainability.

-In addition to the coveted Grand Prize of USD 30,000, the 2018 FPP also offers other cash awards with the enduring and generous sponsorship of leading regional and international partners, including CNC Cash Award (EUR 8,000), Taipei New Horizon Screenplay Award (TWD 400,000), J.Q.
-Pictures Award (TWD 700,000), MAN-JIA Memorial Award (TWD 700,000), MandarinVision Award (TWD 300,000), FPP MM2 Creative Award (USD 10,000), MirrorFiction Screenplay Award (TWD 300,000), Central Pictures Corporation Award (TWD 500,000), Content Digital Film Award (post-production incentive), and WIP Tomson Creative Award (TWD 500,000).
+In addition to the coveted Grand Prize of USD 30,000, the 2019 FPP also offers other cash awards with the enduring and generous sponsorship of leading regional and international partners, including CNC Cash Award (EUR 8,000), Taipei New Horizon Screenplay Award (TWD 400,000), MAN-JIA Memorial Award (TWD 700,000), FPP MME Creative Award (USD 10,000), FPP Taicca Original Award (USD 10,000), MandarinVision Award (TWD 300,000), MirrorFiction Screenplay Award (TWD 300,000), Central Picture Corporation Award (TWD 500,000), Content Digital Film Award (post-production incentive), and WIP Taicca Original Award (USD 10,000).
 Winning filmmakers are given the resources and networks to raise the standard and envision a brighter future for the Chinese-language films.